model-checking/verify-rust-std/doc/src/tools/kani.md

 If Kani returns the error `no harnesses matched the harness filter`, you can give the full name of the harness.
 For example, to run the proof harness named `check_new` in `library/core/src/ptr/unique.rs`, use `--harness ptr::unique::verify::check_new`.
 To run all proofs in `unique.rs`, use `--harness ptr::unique::verify`.
-To find the fullname of a harness, check the kani output and find the line starting with `Checking harness [harness fullname]`.
+To find the full name of a harness, check the Kani output and find the line starting with `Checking harness [harness full name]`.

 ## More details